micro-community/development/README.md

 # Overview

 Micro is the simplest way to build microservices.
-Our goal is to continue on this mission in an open and collaborative way with the community.
+Our goal is to continue on this mission in an open and collaborative way, both as a team and community.
 Up until now most of our ideas and development have revolved around discussions in [Slack](https://micro.mu/slack/).

 This useful for realtime collaboration so we can move quickly but often means not everyone gets to contribute or we don't have a history for others to go back and look at to understand how we got to where we are.